 - NOTE: Always take a sensor zero prior to adjusting the sensor span.
 A smoke test and a comparison measurement by an air velocity meter are required to calibrate the pressure sensor.
 The air velocity meter only gives a velocity reading, so a smoke test must be performed to determine pressure direction. - WARNING: The span can only be adjusted in the same pressure direction.
 Adjusting span cannot cross zero pressure.
 Example: If unit displays +0.0001 and actual pressure is -0.0001 do not make any adjustments.
-Manually change the air balance, close or open dampers, or open door slightly to get both unit and actual pressure to read in same direction (both read positive or negative).
+Manually change the air balance, close or open dampers, or open door slightly to get both unit and actual pressure to read in same direction (both reads positive or negative).
 This problem can only occur at very low pressures so slightly changing the balance should eliminate the problem.

 Perform a smoke test to determine pressure direction.

-Select SENSOR SPAN item.

-Position thermal air velocity meter in door opening to obtain velocity reading.
-Press \blacktriangle/∇ keys until pressure direction (+/-) and sensor span match thermal air velocity meter, and smoke test.
+Select SENSOR SPAN item (2SENSOR SPAN item if second sensor).
+Position the thermal air velocity meter in door opening to obtain velocity reading.
+Press $\blacktriangle/ \bigtriangledown$ keys until pressure direction (±) and sensor span match thermal air velocity meter, and smoke test.
 Press SELECT key to save sensor span.